SaiNikhilD/Dogiparty_SaiNikhil_Spring2017/Final/SaiNikhil_readMe.md

 7. A function has been created to plot the candlestick graph.

- 8.A candlestick chart (also called Japanese candlestick chart) is a style of financial chart used to describe price movements of a security.It plots the Open, High, Close and Low of a security per day.
+8. A candlestick chart (also called Japanese candlestick chart) is a style of financial chart used to describe price movements of a security.It plots the Open, High, Close and Low of a security per day.

 <img src="extra/candlestick.png">